Updated: Jun 14

-Temporarily closing our dental practice protects our patients and our team from possible exposure to this virus, slows the spread of COVID-19.
+Temporarily closing our Dental Eugene Oregon practice protects our patients and our team from possible exposure to this virus, slows the spread of COVID-19.

 At the start of the COVID-19 pandemic, we closed our practice doors for what we thought would be a three-week period of time.
 However, on March 19, 2020, Governor Kate Brown issued executive Order 20-10, which mandated that all dental offices in Oregon must postpone any elective and non-urgent procedures until no earlier than June 15th, 2020.
 While this executive order has caused a great deal of stress for our patients and dental team, we understand the reasons for the order, and want to make sure you know why we must remain closed, and also what we are still doing for our patients who find themselves in an urgent dental situation.

 We will continue to work with patients for dental emergencies in order to prevent those patients from having to go to the hospital or their primary care provider.